 This time, I’ll be talking all about epidurals: the what, the how and the why.
 I strongly believe that each birth is as unique as the baby and mother and no one can tell you how and where to best give birth.
 My goal for this birth post is to impart some great information about epidurals so that you can make the best choice for YOU.
 And so that you can be confident enough in your choice to defend it, if necessary.
 (Meaning, to your medical staff, not your neighbor.
 We should never feel the need to defend our personal decisions to critics!)

 The WHAT: An epidural is a form of pain relief administered to a woman in active labor.
-It involves inserting a needle into the spinal column, threading a catheter (plastic tube) through the needle and then removing the needle.
+It involves inserting a needle into the spinal column, threading a catheter (plastic tube) through the needle and then removing the needle (I’ll be honest, needles make me feel a little bit queezy but when you think about the medical advancements that things like the non coring needle have brought, I guess I can put my differences aside and appreciate them).
 The catheter remains in the woman’s back for the duration of labor and can then be used to administer narcotics or other drugs to reduce or eliminate pain and feeling to the lower extremities.

 Depending on the type and amount of drugs administered, some women can move their legs and still feel some pain or feeling with an epidural, while others experience a complete loss of sensation below the site of the catheter.
 (This latter scenario means no walking around during labor and necessitates a urinary catheter).